slatedocs/slate/source/index.html.md

 This task involves a plaintext `instruction`, an array of `attachments`, and an `attachment_type`.

-At least of the `fields` or `choices` parameters must specified for the data to be returned. `choices` is an array of strings from which the user to choose, and `fields` is useful for free-text response.
+At least of the `fields` or `choices` parameters must specified for the data to be returned. `choices` is an array of strings from which the worker to choose, and `fields` is useful for free-text response.

 `fields` is a dictionary where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human worker.